The Difference between Biofeedback and Neurofeedback

 Neurofeedback may help you make gentle changes to build healthier brain patterns.
 It can be a powerful tool for promoting mental clarity and emotional stability and supporting overall brain health.

-How are Biofeedback and Neurofeedback Similar?
+How Are Biofeedback and Neurofeedback Similar?

 Biofeedback is an umbrella term that refers to non-invasive techniques that use sensors to bring your attention to a part of your body so that you can help it work better with the goal of improving health and as a by-product, helping you to feel better.
 Neurofeedback is a form of biofeedback.